-FREE Colour & Shape Poetry Writing Templates
+Try the Colour & Shape Poetry Writing Templates

 You can grab your own FREE color shape poetry templates today by clicking the image below.
 Color and shape poetry writing and 11 other styles are included in the poetry writing unit available HERE.
 It includes posters, poetic terms, planning and creating sheets, many templates, and student poetry notebooks and covers.

-Integrate the following resources easily into the primary classroom and into any language arts curriculum.
+Integrate the following resources easily into the primary classroom and any language arts curriculum.
 Each offers a wealth of engaging poems and activities to build a ton of skills and a love of poetry!

 Watch the video to see the poetry writing unit in action!

-More Ideas for Lessons on Shape Poetry
+More Ideas for Poetry Writing Lessons

 FREE Poetry Email Series